 While potential watch buyers today are more interested in buying second hand luxury watches rather than selling, the question of authenticity heavily weighs on the minds of many Rolex dealers.
 Why?
 The luxury watch market continues to fill with counterfeit Rolex watches.
 Some of the fake productions are so good that a professional Rolex dealer can only distinguish between a genuine Rolex and a forgery.

 However, reference number and serial numbers are unique to a specific Rolex watch.
 Thus, they can verify a watch’s authenticity.
-Whether you are looking to sell your Rolex watch, ‘sell my Rolex watch London’, or ‘sell Rolex watches’, this comprehensive guide to Rolex reference and serial numbers will help you to ascertain whether the Rolex watch you are interested in selling is genuine or fake.
+Whether you are looking to sell your Rolex watch, or ‘sell my Rolex watch London’ this comprehensive guide to Rolex reference and serial numbers will help you to ascertain whether the Rolex watch you are interested in selling is genuine or fake.

 What is the Rolex Reference Number?

 The Rolex reference number is known to be as unique as its owner’s fingerprints.
 Each Rolex watch comes with a unique reference number, situated between the watch’s lugs at the 12 o’clock position.
 While some fake Rolex timepieces have an entirely fictitious reference number, others may not even possess one.